mTxServ/manager-translations/README.md

 We're looking forward to get help on a little something.
 With your help, we will be able to translate the panel in every language possible!

-Feel free to contribute and submit your [pull request](https://github.com/mTxServ/manager-translations/pulls)!
+Feel free to add or edit translations in existing files, and submit your [pull request](https://github.com/mTxServ/manager-translations/pulls)!

+Language files do not need to be complete, but all should extend at least one other file - `manager_full.en.yaml` is the base.

+Updates to this repository will be integrated into mTxServ in the very next update: major, minor, or patch.

 ## How to contribute